Caterham School: History Festival

-Since 2023, the Department of History at Caterham organises the annual History Festival in November, held in Caterham's Performing Arts Centre.
+Since 2023, the Department of History at Caterham organises the annual History Festival in November, held at both theatres in the Performing Arts Centre.
 It is open to the wider educational community, with students from all schools admitted by ticket for free.
-The day-long event involves lectures from or interviews with renowned historians and then signings of their books.
+Caterham is the only school in the world to run an annual event of this type for the public as well as its own community.